denisdefreyne/inari/README.md

 ## Building

-Use `make` to build the game.
+Inside the individual games’ directories, use `make` to build the game.

-## Acknowledgements

-This project started out by playing with [crystal-gl](https://github.com/ggiraldez/crystal-gl) by Gustavo Giráldez.
-The playing card assets are by [Kenney](http://kenney.nl/assets).
-The dice icon is by [Aroche](http://aroche.deviantart.com/).